yenkuanlee/IPTable/README.md

 ## IPTable FDW
 IPTable FDW is a foreign data wrapper which use IPFS object to represent a table in PostgreSQL.
+The structure of IPTable object is a three level merkle tree.
+  - Level 1 : table
+  - Level 2 : row
+  - Level 3 : field
+In a IPTable merkle tree, node is object hash and edge is the value of object.

+In the first level, node is the fhash which can represent a IPTable and will be put into the option of foreign table.
+In the second level, node represent object hash of one row , and edge is a timestamp ID.
+In the third level, node represent object hash of filed name, and edge is correspond value of field.

+In a IPTable merkle tree, there is only one node in level 1(root); The number of nodes in level 2 is rowCount;
+The number of nodes in level 2 is qual to the number of field.

 ### Push data to ipfs object
 ```